 Debt settlement is one of many different debt relief solutions which can assist people who are undergoing serious financial distress financially.
 For most people, debt settlement means contacting their creditors and negotiating a lower payoff for the outstanding debt they have accrued.
-A debt settlement professional works by contacting your creditors and negotiating a lower payoff for the outstanding debt that you currently have.
+A debt relief professional works by contacting your creditors and negotiating a lower payoff for the outstanding debt that you currently have.
 This will in turn reduce the amount of money you owe.
 In some cases this might be close to half of what you owe, and in other cases it may be more like a third of what you owe.

 Debt settlement can be helpful for many different reasons.
 The biggest reason to try debt settlement is that it can avoid bankruptcy altogether.
 If a creditor agrees to settle the debt you owe them, they are agreeing to accept less than the full amount owed.
 This gives you, the consumer, the ability to pay the debt off quickly and easily while avoiding bankruptcy.
 Once you have finished making the payments and your creditor has accepted the terms you have set forth, you will simply need to notify them that you have cleared your debt and request that they transfer the balance due from your account to another account.

 Another reason to use a debt settlement program is that you will be able to pay back the outstanding amounts owed much faster than if you were to handle these debts through other relief methods.
 The problem with debt settlement programs is that it takes time for the creditor to agree to settle the debt.
 Most often they will require a deposit into an escrow account, which needs to be paid at a pre-determined amount before any negotiations can take place.
 As well, during the negotiations the creditor may add interest onto the principle amount you owe, which means you will end up paying even more money overall once the negotiations are over.
 With settlement, on the other hand, the creditor can settle the debt in full for much less money than what you would pay by continuing to make payments in full.